LesFerch/WinSetView/Manual.md

 Adjust whether a long line in WinSetView is wrapped or scrolled horizontally.
 Values range from 1 (no horizontal scroll bar) to 9 (view port 9x wider than window).
 This has no affect on any setting in Windows.

+## Theme Menu

+Select a light or dark theme for the WinSetView display.
+Theme definitions are located in .\AppParts\Themes.ini.
+The provided themes can be edited and/or new themes can be added.
+Please note that pop-up dialogs have hard-coded light and dark themes.

 ## Reset Views to Windows Defaults

-When checked, and applied via *Submit*, this option clears the registry keys that hold Explorer views and restarts Explorer, causing all folder views to revert to Windows defaults.
-To use this option, check the box and then click *Submit*.
+When checked, and applied via **Submit**, this option clears the registry keys that hold Explorer views and restarts Explorer, causing all folder views to revert to Windows defaults.
+To use this option, check the box and then click **Submit**.

+**Note**: The options **Show file extensions** and **Enable compact view on Windows 11** are still applied when resetting to defaults.
+Be sure to set those options as desired.

 ## Submit

 Execute the PowerShell script to apply the selected options to the registry and restart Explorer.

-When *Submit* is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) and that INI file name is passed to WinSetView.ps1.
+When **Submit** is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) and that INI file name is passed to WinSetView.ps1.

 Hold down the **Alt** key when clicking **Submit** to keep the PowerShell console open after completion of the script.
 This is useful for debugging if any errors appear in the PowerShell console window.